WaliHassanKhan/scheduler/README.txt

 2 open terminal/command prompt in the folder

-3 type “nom start” to run the application
+3 type “npm start” to run the application

 4 use Chrome browser to visit “localhost:8080”